 Is it just you, or is it what you’ve been eating?
 With so much diversity in our diets today, it can be hard to pinpoint what foods are good for our gut’s microbiome.
-If you’re knowledgeable on your gut health, you’ll know that having a good balance in this ecosystem of bacteria that lives in your GI tract is absolutely crucial to supporting your health.
+If you’re knowledgeable on your digestive health, you’ll know that having a good balance in this ecosystem of bacteria that lives in your GI tract is absolutely crucial to supporting your health.
 Take charge and give your gastrointestinal system the attention it needs by cutting out some of these foods:

 Chances are, you’ve heard all about how gluten can cause a plethora of issues with your health.
 Known for being prevalent in foods such as bread, pasta and even soy sauce, it’s known for giving bread its signature spongy texture.
 While it’s true that some individuals are more sensitive to gluten than others, if you don’t even have a gluten allergy, eating foods containing it can have significant, long-term effects on your gut bacteria.